Learning the optimal scale for GWAS through hierarchical SNP aggregation: Method

-Given that a large number of covariates are being tested, we need to compute an appropriate significance threshold to control the family-wise error rate, $FWER = \mathbb{P}(FP > 1)$ with $FP$ being the False Positive, since keeping the threshold at the conventional value of $\alpha = 0.05 $ would yield numerous false positives.
+Given that a large number of covariates are being tested, we need to compute an appropriate significance threshold to control the family-wise error rate, $FWER = \mathbb{P}(FP > 1)$, with $FP$ being the False Positive, since keeping the threshold at the conventional value of $\alpha = 0.05 $ would yield numerous false positives.
 Several approaches, including the Bonferroni correction, have been proposed in the context of genetic studies for controlling the FWER ~\citep{Sham_statistical_2014}.
 An alternative approach, developed by \cite{benjamini_controlling_1995}, seeks to control the False Discovery Rate (FDR) which is the expectation of ratio between the number of false positives and the total positive outcomes: $\displaystyle{FDR = \mathbb{E}\left(\frac{FP}{FP + TP}\right)}$, with $TP$ being the True Positive.
 The Bonferroni correction reduces the significance level according to the number of tests carried out in the study.
 However, in the context of GWAS, where hundreds of thousands of tests have to be performed, the Bonferroni correction is too strong, and will often decrease the significance threshold to a level where almost nothing is significant.
 Controlling FDR is therefore preferable.
 It is an approach that is less stringent but nonetheless powerful.
-The method for controlling FDR does not directly set a significance threshold, but rather identifies the largest \textit{p}-value that is substantially smaller than its expected value (by a factor of at least 1/$\phi$ where $\phi$ is the desired FDR level), given that all the tests follow $H_0$.
-The \textit{p}-value thus identified and all smaller \textit{p}-values are deemed to be significant.
-We use this method as the significance level control for all the multiple hypothesis tests described in this paper.
+The method for controlling FDR does not directly set a significance threshold, but rather identifies the largest $p$-value that is substantially smaller than its expected value (by a factor of at least 1/$\phi$ where $\phi$ is the desired FDR level), given that all the tests follow $H_0$.
+The $p$-value thus identified and all smaller $p$-values are deemed to be significant.